Particular/docs.particular.net/samples/nhibernate/custom-mappings/sample.md

 * [NHibernate.Mapping.Attributes - NuGet package](http://www.nuget.org/packages/NHibernate.Mapping.Attributes/)

-## Use the Loquacious API
+## Use the Loquacious mapping by code API

-The Loquacious api is NHibernate its native fluent mapping ability.
-You declare your mapping in code just like FluentNHibernate but using a different syntax.
+The Loquacious api is NHibernate its native mapping by codeability.
+You declare your mapping in code just like FluentNHibernate but using a different syntax more close to its xml schema.
 It can help you create a type-safe configuration but you can also create your custom mappings.
 The benefit is that this api is already available via the NHibernate package so requires no additional downloads.

-Creating mappings with the Loquacious API is similar to its native xml mapping but then in code.

 To use it: